elixir-lang/elixir/README.md

 make compile
 ```

-After your changes are done, please remember to run `mix format` to guarantee
+After your changes are done, please remember to run `make format` to guarantee
 all files are properly formatted and then run the full suite with
 `make test`.